TheSudheer/nodejs-web-app-ci-cd-pipeline/README.md

    - Prints a message indicating that testing is starting.
    - Executes `npm test` within the project directory.
    - Uses `CI=true` to signal that tests are running in a non-interactive CI environment.
    - The `|| true` at the end of the command causes the stage to pass even if the tests fail (for demonstration purposes).
-In a production pipeline, you might remove this to enforce passing tests.
+In a production pipeline, we might remove this to enforce passing tests.

 2. **Docker Build**
    - Builds a Docker image using the `Dockerfile` located in the workspace root (`.`).